MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

   > [!div class="mx-imgBorder"]
   > ![Select knowledge article to insert](media/email-insert-knowledge-article.png "Select knowledge article to insert page")

 2. Search for the article you want to include.
+For more information about searching for knowledge articles, see [Search for knowledge articles in the Customer Service Hub](search-knowledge-articles-csh.md).

    A list of available articles will be displayed.
 You can select an article in the search results to view it in the preview pane.

 3. When you have found the article you want to include, do one of the following :

-   - To include an article as an attachment in the email, select the **Insert content** icon for the article in the search results or in the article preview pane, select **Insert article content** at the top of the pane.
+   - To insert an article into the email, select the **Insert content** icon for the article in the search results or in the article preview pane, select **Insert article content** at the top of the pane.
 This will insert the content into the body of your email and close the **Select knowledge article to insert** page.

    > [!div class="mx-imgBorder"]
   > ![Insert content into email](media/email-knowledge-article-insert-content.png "Insert an article into email by selecting either the Insert content icon from the search results or Insert article content from the preview pane")

    -OR-

-  - To include an article as a link in the email, select the **URL** icon for the article in the search results or in the article preview pane, select **Insert URL** at the top of the pane.
+  - If your administrator has set up an external portal that supports a URL format, you can include a link.
+For more information, see [Set up knowledge management (Customer Service Hub)](set-up-knowledge-management-embedded-knowledge-search#set-up-knowledge-management-customer-service-hub).
+To include an article as a link in the email, select the **URL** icon for the article in the search results or in the article preview pane, select **Insert URL** at the top of the pane.
 This will insert a link to the article into the body of your email and close the **Select knowledge article to insert** page.

   > [!div class="mx-imgBorder"]
   > ![Insert a link to the content into email](media/email-knowledge-article-insert-url.png "Insert a link to an article into an emaill by selecting either the Insert URL icon from the search results or Insert URL at the top of the preview pane")